 Soil contamination testing is the process of screening the subsurface for signs of recent environmental impact.
 To illustrate, geologists work with special drilling technicians to collect discrete samples of soil, groundwater, and soil gas.
 Afterward, these samples undergo laboratory testing for various industrial chemical compounds.
 Lastly, a professional geologist evaluates the data and findings, to prepare a scientific report with conclusions and recommendations.
 This type of work falls under the “Environmental Site Assessment” category of services and generally follows EPA standards and guidelines.
 Updated March 31, 2020.

 Soil Contamination Test

 When soil contamination testing is required by financial entities or real estate groups for liability protection, a comprehensive investigation occurs in the form of a Phase II Environmental Site Assessment.
-When independent parties seeking to determine whether their property has contamination, a variety of limited environmental site assessment options are available.
+When independent parties seek to determine whether their property has contamination, a variety of limited environmental site assessment options are available.
 For instance, a shallow soil-gas subsurface investigation.
 For more information about soil contamination testing and other environmental testing options, call (888) 930-6604 to speak with an environmental professional geologist.

-The objective of a limited subsurface investigation is to perform soil contamination testing, and determine whether impacts exists in the subsurface.
+The objective of a limited subsurface investigation is to perform soil contamination testing, and determine whether impacts exist in the subsurface.
 This commonly includes shallow soil and groundwater underlying a property.
 Additionally, shallow soil-gas underlying a property or building foundation can be screened for contaminants in vapor form.
 Additionally, a geophysical survey can also identify the precise location of any underground storage tanks (USTs) or other subsurface features.
 For instance, clarifiers, utility lines, pipelines, and more.